STEM Volunteer Program

-In 2004, the Senior Scientists and Engineers (SSE) and AAAS formed the AAAS/SSE STEM Volunteer Program to support K-12 STEM (science, technology, engineering, and mathematics) education, foster STEM literacy, and motivate students to pursue STEM careers.
+In 2004, the Senior Scientists and Engineers (SSE) organization and AAAS formed the AAAS/SSE STEM Volunteer Program to support K-12 STEM (science, technology, engineering, and mathematics) education, foster STEM literacy, and motivate students to pursue STEM careers.

-The Program recruits volunteers from the science, engineering, and medical communities in the Washington DC Metro area.
+The Program recruits volunteers from the science, engineering, and medical communities in the Washington Metro area.
 It is based on RE-SEED and TOPS , volunteer efforts launched in the 1990s.
-The Program began in 2004 in Montgomery County, Maryland and has expanded to schools in Virginia (Fairfax, Loudoun, and Prince William Counties and the cities of Arlington and Falls Church), in the District of Columbia, and in Prince George's County, Maryland.
-150 volunteers participated in the 2014-2015 school year.
+The Program began in 2004 in Montgomery County, Maryland and has expanded to schools in Virginia (Fairfax, Loudoun, and Prince William Counties and the cities of Alexandria, Arlington, and Falls Church), in the District of Columbia, and in Prince George's County, Maryland.
+Almost 200 volunteers are participating in school year 2016-2017.
 The majority of volunteers are retired, but the number of those still working is growing.